 - satisfactorily completed a minimum of 54 hours of coursework with a minimum GPR of 2.5 for all courses completed at Texas A&M

 - satisfactorily completed the upper-level required courses listed as part of the 54 hours of coursework

-- earned a grade of “C” or better in all College of Architecture courses
+- earned a grade of “C” or better in all School of Architecture courses

 Determination of upper-level admission will be made within 14 days after final grades are posted in May and August.
 Acceptance and denial letters will be sent to your TAMU email address.

 Your upper-level application must include a collection of your work in an 8.5” x 11” (approximate) portfolio.

 Your portfolio must show examples from the following design and drawing studios: ENDS 105, ENDS 115, ENDS 108, ARCH 205, and ARCH 206.
 You should have at least one image from each of the above classes.

 All images should be reproduced and graphically laid out in the best possible manner to showcase design and drawing abilities.
 Images should be accompanied by a brief description of each project and the design intent.

 Other examples of artistic work such as painting, photography, graphic design, computer imagery and constructed work (furniture, sculpture, building projects) may be included.
 Up to five of the best portfolios will receive recognition from the Department of Architecture.

 A hard copy of your final portfolio must be turned in to the Environmental Design advisor by 5 p.m. on March 7, 2019.
 Late portfolios will not be accepted.